kkinnear/zprint/doc/reference.md

 ### :respect-bl? _false_

 This will cause zprint to respect incoming blank lines.
 If this is enabled, zprint will add newlines and remove newlines as necessary, but will not remove any existing blank lines from incoming source.
 Existing formatting configuration will be followed, of course with the constraint that existing blank lines will be included wherever they appear.
+Note that blank lines at the "top level" (i.e., those outside of `(defn ...)` and `(def ...)` expressions) are always respected and never changed. `:respect-bl?` controls what happens to blank lines __within__ `defn` and `def` expressions.

+If you wish to use zprint to enforce a particular format, using `:respect-bl?` might be a bad idea -- since it depends on the incoming source with regard to blank lines.

+If you use blank lines a lot within function definitions in order to make them more readable, this can be a good capability to enable globally.

 ### :respect-nl? _false_

 This will cause zprint to respect incoming newlines.
 If this is enabled, zprint will add newlines, but will not remove any existing newlines from incoming source.
 Existing formatting configuration will be followed, of course with the constraint that existing newlines will be included wherever they appear.

 ### hang and flow